 There are some limitations on foreign law enforcement requests made directly to companies in the other country.
 For example, foreign requests may not intentionally target a U.S. person or a person located in the United States.
 Additionally, the purpose of obtaining information must relate to the prevention, detection, investigation, or prosecution of serious crime.
 Eligible foreign governments also must, with respect to the permitted data collection, afford robust substantive and procedural protections for privacy and civil liberties, and adopt appropriate procedures to minimize the acquisition, retention, and dissemination of information concerning U.S. persons.
 The bilateral agreement will subject the United States to similar requirements when making direct requests to U.K. companies under the Stored Communications Act.

-Goodwin’s Chambers and Legal 500 ranked Privacy & Cybersecurity practice offers a fully integrated, multi-disciplinary approach to clients’ data protection needs.
+Goodwin’s Chambers and Legal 500 ranked Data, Privacy and Cybersecurity practice offers a fully integrated, multi-disciplinary approach to clients’ data protection needs.
 One of the longest-standing of any Am Law 50 firm, our global team is uniquely positioned to provide the most innovative solutions to guide clients through the collection, use, processing and protection of their most sensitive information.
 Our senior lawyers include a former Chief Privacy Officer of the U.S. Department of Homeland Security, a Legal 500 “Leading Lawyer” and a “Next Generation Lawyer” in Cyber Law and Data Breach Response, as well as four other; Legal 500 Cyber Law ranked partners, several former federal prosecutors, and multiple GDPR, CCPA, HIPAA, and COPPA experts.
 We have handled hundreds of data breaches, including high-profile, global incidents involving everything from ransomware to nation-state attacks; have advised on over 700 public and private transactions in the last year alone; and have designed strategic privacy, information security and compliance programs for startups, global enterprises, and everything in between.
 We have litigated landmark privacy cases and defended against class action and government enforcement actions brought by the FTC, OCR/HHS, state attorneys general and regulators across the globe.